Developer Manual

 # API integration tests only (builds binary, starts server, runs hurl, tears down)

-make api
+make test-api

-All environment variables used by make run and make api are set automatically by the Makefile.
 For a persistent local setup, copy configs/.env.example to .env and adjust values as needed.

 Exploring the API